 In January, Jack Woods of SiliconAngle compiled statistics from various research sources into a simple report that ended up being probably one of the most widely cited cloud articles of the year (and we’ve referenced it in this blog repeatedly).

-Note: The Woods article would be a lot more helpful if it cited original source material rather than other publications and even its own website.
+Note: The Woods article would be more helpful if it cited original source material rather than other publications and even its website.
 Nonetheless, the information appears to be legitimate.

 Here are five quick stats that define the scope of the cloud: